Climate Science Glossary

 (Norm Kalmanovitch).

-A tiny amount of CO2 and other greenhouse gases, like methane and water vapour, keep the Earth’s surface 30°Celsius (54°F) warmer than it would be without them.
-We have added 42% more CO2 but that doesn't mean the temperature will go up by 42% too.
+Pre-industrial levels of CO2 and other greenhouse gases, like methane and water vapour, were sufficient to keep the Earth’s surface 30°Celsius (54°F) warmer than it would have been without them.
+Since then, we have added 50% more CO2 - but that doesn't mean the temperature will go up by 50% too.

 There are several reasons why.
 Doubling the amount of CO2 does not double the greenhouse effect.
-The way the climate reacts is also complex, and it is difficult to separate the effects of natural changes from man-made ones over short periods of time.
+The way the climate reacts is also complex and it can be difficult to separate the effects of natural changes from man-made ones over short periods of time.

-As the amount of man-made CO2 goes up, temperatures do not rise at the same rate.
-In fact, although estimates vary - climate sensitivity is a hot topic in climate science, if you’ll forgive the pun - the last IPCC report (AR4) described the likely range as between 2 and 4.5 degrees C, for double the amount of CO2 compared to pre-industrial levels.
+As the amount of man-made CO2 goes up, temperatures rise but not at the same rate.
+Estimates vary - climate sensitivity is a hot topic in climate science, if you’ll forgive the pun.
+Based on multiple lines of evidence, according to the IPCC Sixth Assessment Report (2021), the "very likely range [for climate sensitivity to doubling of CO2] is 2°C to 5°C".

 The speed of the increase is worth noting too.
-Unfortunately, as this quote from NASA demonstrates, anthropogenic climate change is happening very quickly compared to changes that occurred in the past (text emboldened for emphasis):
+Unfortunately, as this quote from NASA demonstrates, anthropogenic climate change is happening very quickly compared to changes that occurred in the past (text in bold for emphasis):

 "As the Earth moved out of ice ages over the past million years, the global temperature rose a total of 4 to 7 degrees Celsius over about 5,000 years.
 In the past century alone, the temperature has climbed 0.7 degrees Celsius, roughly ten times faster than the average rate of ice-age-recovery warming."

-The rate of surface warming has slowed in the past decade.
-Yet the physical properties of CO2 and other greenhouse gases cannot change.
-The same energy they were re-radiating back to Earth during previous decades must be evident now, subject only to changes in the amount of energy arriving from the sun - and we know that has changed very little.
+The rate of surface warming varies year by year, yet the physical properties of CO2 and other greenhouse gases do not change.
+Neither has the amount of energy arriving from the sun changed significantly in recent decades.
 But if that’s true, where is this heat going?

-The answer is into the deep oceans.
-Here is a graphic showing where the heat is currently going:
+The answer is into the oceans.
+Fig. 1 is a graphic showing where the heat is currently going:

-The rate at which surface temperatures go up is not proportional to the rate of CO2 emissions, but to the total amount of atmospheric CO2 added since the start of the industrial revolution.
+So we know that the energy added to the climate system by man-made CO2 is not only apportioned into surface warming, because a large part of the heat goes into the oceans.
+The rate at which surface temperatures go up is not proportional to the rate of CO2 emissions but to the cumulative total amount of atmospheric CO2.
 Only by looking at long-term trends - 30 years is the standard period in climate science - can we measure surface temperature increases accurately, and distinguish them from short-term natural variation.

-Last updated on 17 July 2015 by MichaelK.
+Last updated on 10 March 2024 by John Mason.
 View Archives

 Printable Version | Offline PDF Version | Link to this page